Gagan112233/tribute-page/README.md

 # A Tribute page

-### The page describes the Timeline of Dr. APJ Abdul Kalam's Life
+### The page describes the Timeline of Dr. APJ Abdul Kalam's Life.

 [Click Here to View the Webpage](https://dazzling-meninsky-a5e701.netlify.app/)